se4ai/se4ai.github.io/docs/heuristics.md

 - Tim's first law: ask a lot of questions, expect a few answers

+- Your configuration is wrong (probably)
+   - Major area, previously under explored

 - Wei's Law: It will take 3+ months.

 - Wei's second law: One data scientists per two (or three) data engineers